Loleta D. Fyan Grant call for proposals

-Applicants can include but are not limited to: local, regional or state libraries; associations or organizations, including units of the ALA; library schools; or individuals.
+Applicants can include but are not limited to: local, regional or state libraries, associations or organizations, including units of the ALA, library schools, or individuals.
 Deadline for submissions is Dec.
-12, 2011.
+21, 2012.

-For more information about the grant, submitting proposals and requirements of the recipient(s), please visit the Loleta D. Fyan Grant page on the ALA website.
+More information about the grant, submitting proposals and requirements of the recipient(s) is available online.